ibm-cloud-docs/cloud-object-storage/libraries/node.md

 *SDK References*
 * [headObject](https://ibm.github.io/ibm-cos-sdk-js/AWS/S3.html){: external}

-## Updating Metadata
+## Updating metadata
 {: #node-examples-metadata}

 There are two ways to update the metadata on an existing object:
 * A `PUT` request with the new metadata and the original object contents
-* Executing a `COPY` request with the new metadata specifying the original object as the copy source
+* Running a `COPY` request with the new metadata specifying the original object as the copy source

 ### Using PUT to update metadata
 {: #node-examples-metadata-put}